fajfaj1/cc-dash/readme.md

 Go to the command edit page to change the folder which it belongs to.
 > ![Add command to folder](guide/folderMenu.png)

-+ You can define whether folders should be folder or unfolded on page load within a popup.
++ You can use the popup to define a default state of the folders.
 > ![Popup](guide/popup.png)

-+ All your settings are stored in your browsers, and won't be reset on leave.
++ All your settings are stored in the browser, and won't be reset on leave.

 # Installation
 ## Chrome